Generic selectors

 This qualification suits individuals who learn best through on-the-job training and want to demonstrate their proficiency in meeting national occupational standards without attending a classroom setting.

-If you’re managing teams, overseeing site operations, or already working in construction supervision, an NVQ Level 6 in Construction Site Management could be your next step.
+If you’re leading teams, managing site operations, or already working in construction supervision, your next step may be an NVQ Level 6 in Construction Site Management.

 Conclusion

-To sum it up, NVQ Level 6 is equivalent to a bachelor’s degree, but it’s tailored to people who are already working and gaining practical experience.
-It’s a respected qualification across the UK and is especially useful in construction, health & safety, and project management.
+To sum it up, NVQ Level 6 is equivalent to a bachelor’s degree, but it is designed to suit individuals who are already working and gaining practical experience.
+It is a respected qualification throughout the UK, and it is particularly helpful in the construction, health and safety and project management sectors.

 If you want to move up in your career, qualify for the Black CSCS Card, or simply formalise the work you already do, an NVQ Level 6 diploma could be the perfect fit.